peerhaven/peerhaven/SECURITY.md

 ## Supported versions

-The following versions of the peerhaven ecosystem are currently being supported with security updates:
+The following versions of the Peerhaven ecosystem are currently being supported with security updates:

 | Package   | Version | Supported |
 | :-------- | :------ | :-------- |